Nivekk/KOS/README.md

     FACING              // Returns R() of facing.
     UP                  // Returns R() of up.
     NORTH               // Returns R() of north.
-    BODY                // Returns name of the body of which you're in the SOI of.
+    BODY                // Returns name of current celestial body whose influence you are under.
     ANGULARMOMENTUM     // Returns R() of angular momentum.
     ANGULARVEL          // Returns R() of angular velocity.
     MASS                // Returns mass in tonnes.